|Nutrition Facts (per serving)|

 Since all three ingredients are poured equally, you will have no problem remembering how to mix up a Japanese slipper.
 And, you will want to do just that!
 It's a captivating drink that is perfect for so many occasions, including spring and summer, or anytime you simply want a short, fruity drink.

 In a cocktail shaker filled with ice, pour the melon and orange liqueurs and lemon juice.

-Garnish with a slice of honeydew melon or a cherry.
+Garnish with a honeydew melon slice or ball.
+Serve and enjoy.

 - Fresh lemon juice is highly recommended.
 The average lemon yields about 1 3/4 ounces of juice, so one fruit is more than enough for a single drink.

 - The garnish can vary.
 Honeydew melon plays up Midori's flavoring (it's made with Yubari king melon and musk melon), and Midori's official recipe recommends a maraschino cherry.
 A slice of lemon or lime is a nice option as well.

 - Make this drink as tall as you like.
 For instance, you can double the recipe and serve it in a larger cocktail glass or on the rocks in an old-fashioned glass.
 Top that with a lightly flavored soda in a highball glass for a refreshing, sparkling drink.

 - Lime juice is sometimes used as a substitute for the lemon juice.

 - Some drinkers prefer to replace the Cointreau with vodka.
 To retain a hint of extra flavor, pour a citrus vodka.